zigzap/zap/blazingly-fast.md

 **maybe someone with rust experience** can have a look at my [wrk/rust/hello](wrk/rust/hello) code and tell me why it's surprisingly slow, as I expected it to be faster than the basic GO example.
 I'll enable the GitHub discussions for this matter.
-My suspicion is the use of mutexes .
+My suspicion is bad performance of the mutexes.

 ![](wrk_tables.png)